whitgroves/pokeblue-remix/README.md

 Again, Blue was the game I made memories with, plus I didn't want to lock up a party slot.

 ## The Power Is Yours
-While working on this I developed a script, **easy_edit.py**, to convert type matchups and move data from assembly to csv and back again for easier editing of the type chart and movepool.
+While working on this I developed a script, **easy_edit.py**, to convert type, move, and pokemon data from assembly to csv and back again for easier editing.

 It should be compatible with any gen 1 disassembly and only relies on the python3 standard library, so feel free to use it for your own projects.